crudo/grunt-scaffold/README.md

 This plugin is inspired by [grunt-prompt](https://github.com/dylang/grunt-prompt) and [scaffolding](https://github.com/sideroad/scaffolding).

 ## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
+In lieu of a formal style-guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## License